ZhaoxiongChen/ECE-GY-6143_Project/README.md

 | NB    | 76.20% |Feature selected based on information gain<br />Multinomial Naive Bayes model|
 | SVM   | 69.59% |Feature selected based on frequency<br />Regularization C = 1|

+From the table below, we could obtain that LSTM (RNN) model has the best performance on Movie Review datasets, which is 76.24%.

 According to Yoon Kim's paper, Convolutional Neural Network (CNN) could also be applied to movie emotion classification.
 Here is the performance of CNN from the paper. \[3\]

 | Model | Best Performance | Configuration |
 | ----- | ---------------- | ---- |
 | CNN   | 81.50% |CNN-non-static model|

+As far as we known, among all models fit by the same Cornell Movie Review Data sets, the CNN model has achieved the best performance (i.e. highest goodness of fit).